 4 Saying ‘yes’ to your true self

 As a Sophrologist, I support people as they find their purpose and values.
-It is an important part of the Sophrology method and enables us to define ourselves, be comfortable with who we are, know what we stand for, and what we contribute.
-Knowing who we are, our boundaries and limits will help us deal with the outside world more constructively.
+It is an important part of the Sophrology method and supports us as we define ourselves, be comfortable with who we are, and know what we stand for and what we contribute.
+Knowing who we are, our boundaries and our limits will help us deal with the outside world more constructively.

 Some experiences are just not for you and you don’t need to be everything to everybody or aim to do everything in your life in order to be happy.
 Knowing yourself is also about being able to set better boundaries and just say ‘no’.
 When you let go of the pressure to be everything to everyone, you start to say ‘yes’ to your true self.

 5 Use your body and your breath

 In Sophrology we learn to use the awareness of our body to help transform the way we feel, think and process our reality.
 The body is a fantastic place to start learning to let go, especially for people who are constantly stuck in this never-ending mind loop.